 Paul’s walk is shared in real time with thousands of schoolchildren across the world.
 For details on how to bring the walk’s “slow journalism” about science, current events, and history to learners, please visit the sites of the walk’s two main educational partners, the Pulitzer Center on Crisis Reporting and Project Zero at Harvard.

 The walk’s followers are invited to use this forum to brainstorm new ideas about journalism, cartography, social media, digital technology — and how to promote meaningful storytelling in an age of hyperactive media.
 Pull on your boots and join the discussion.

 DISPATCHES AT OUTOFEDENWALK.NATIONALGEOGRAPHIC.COM

-Paul’s Dispatches are stories told in words and pictures — mainly stills but also video — and, periodically, audio.
-They vary in length from “trail notes” of no more than a short paragraph to long-form reportage of several thousand words.
-Read the stories and share your thoughts about Paul’s long journey in the comments section of each Dispatch and keep an eye out for his responses to some of your comments.
-In addition to near real-time online storytelling, once a year Paul is standing back and writing a full-length print article for publication in National Geographic magazine.
-Look for the first of these in December 2013.
+Paul’s dispatches are stories told in words and pictures — mainly stills but also video — and, periodically, audio.
+They vary in length from a short paragraph to long-form reportage of several thousand words.
+Read the stories and share your thoughts about Paul’s long journey in the comments section of each dispatch and keep an eye out for his responses to some of your comments.
+In addition to near real-time online storytelling, at least once a year Paul is standing back and writing a full-length print article for publication in National Geographic magazine.
+The first of these appeared in December 2013.

 Whatever facet of the Out of Eden Walk interests you, Paul invites you to share your thoughts as he explores the frontiers of storytelling on an ancestral journey that belongs to all of us.